Donald Duck's Playground: The playground

-Donald can spend his hard-earned wages by buying various items such as ladders and swings for a playground his nephews can play at.
-They can be bought from three different stores where the player must be able to count the amount of coins and bills needed for an item and, if the total is not even, the change.
+Donald can spend his hard-earned wages by buying various items such as ladders and swings for a playground that his nephews can play at.
+They can be bought from three different stores where the player must be able to count the amount of coins and bills needed for an item, and, if the total is not even, the change.

-Each item bought is placed at a specific place on the playground.
+Each item purchased is placed in a specific location on the playground.
 By going across the railroad, Donald can call up one of his nephews (in practice, the player character switches from Donald to his nephew), and he can then play on the playground.

 Reception

-Abandonware website Abandonias Sebatianos reviewed Donald Duck's Playground with "the game is more than solid for its time (great graphics, good sound, cute idea, lovable hero, etc.)".
+The Rainbow magazine said the game is so much fun that one might not notice the educational content.
+They noted the game having some of the best graphics and animation on the TRS-80 Color Computer.